ente-io/ente/docs/docs/auth/faq/index.md

 Usually, this discrepancy occurs because the time in your browser might be incorrect.
-In particular, multiple users have reported that Firefox provides incorrect time when various privacy settings are enabled.
+In particular, multiple users have reported that Firefox provides incorrect time when certain privacy settings are enabled.

 ### Can I access my codes on web?